Thank You

 It is difficult to capture venture capital investment data from a single source, and this problem is compounded by the lack of non-proprietary data available.
 Due to these challenges, venture capital measured here likely underestimates actual investments.
 This list includes multi-stage venture capital investments and angel fund investments made by public and private sources over the past ten years, and which have been made public or provided to The Institute.

-In 2019, over $15.2 million was invested directly by organizations reporting data to The Institute – including Ben Franklin Technology Partners of Northeastern Pennsylvania in addition to private sources.
-In 2020, over $1 million in investments were identified, higher than most years analyzed.
-Known recipients include manufacturers and technology companies in both counties.
+In 2020, over $2 million was invested directly by organizations reporting data to The Institute – including Ben Franklin Technology Partners of Northeastern Pennsylvania and private sources.
+In 2021 and 2022, more than $500,000 in investments were identified in each year.
+Known recipients include manufacturers, software companies, health and wellness businesses, and business accelerator/incubator programs.

 Regional Venture Capital Investments Reported to The Institute